mozilla-l10n/documentation/src/products/firefox_desktop/firefox_l10n_faqs.md

 Uplifts need to be evaluated case by case, but in general they should be avoided in the context of a 4-weeks release cycle.
 Possible alternatives are uplifting ad-hoc patches without string changes, or exposing the feature/change only to English users.

 One more thing to consider is the timing of the uplift.
 The second part of the Beta cycle is completely frozen, meaning that we can’t take any updates to localization and ship it in that version.
 Anything uplifted close to the deadline, or after, will ship untranslated.
-For more details about the Beta timeline for l10n, see the [Sign-offs document](../review/signoffs.md#timeline-and-deadlines).
+For more details about the Beta timeline for l10n, see the [Build system document](../review/build_system.md#timeline-and-deadlines).

 ### I need to add new strings for version X, do I still have time?